 The spectacular blue-green waters are perfect for a kayak or a boating trip and are especially loved by paddlers.
 This park is one of the stops along the Florida Circumnavigational Saltwater Paddling Trail.
 You can also visit some uninhabited islands in Biscayne Bay if you can access a boat.

-If you don’t want to paddle along the river, you can always opt to explore the mountain bike trails, go for a hike, fish along the shores, or enjoy snorkeling in the bay!
+If you don’t want to paddle along the river, you can always explore the mountain bike trails, hike, fish along the shores, or enjoy snorkeling in the bay!
 The park is perfect for people who find nature, wilderness, and exploration fascinating.
-Or perfect for travelers looking for more adventurous Miami things.
+It is perfect for travelers looking for more adventurous Miami things.

 See Related: Key West Day Trip: The Florida Keys in a Day